thomastorfs/ecoimpact/docs/functional-analysis/1-features.md

 ```
 Feature: Calculate my ecological footprint
-    As a consumer who would like to become aware of my ecological footprint
+    As a registered consumer
-    I want to calculate it
+    I would like to calculate my ecological footprint
     So that I can become aware about my impact and the urgency of taking measures